IEEE-ESPRIT-SB/DriveGuard-Mobile/README.md

 ## Executive Summary

-The Safe Roads Initiative aims to address global challenges related to road accidents and car thefts using a combination of AI, Computer Vision, Machine Learning, and IoT technologies.
+The Drive Guardians aims to address global challenges related to road accidents and car thefts using a combination of AI, Computer Vision, Machine Learning, and IoT technologies.
 The project introduces a connected anti-theft bar with advanced features to enhance vehicle security and promote driver safety.

 ### Project Overview